National Civic League

 enlists the business and professional classes, and promotes greater involvement in government.
-It also sought create merit-based systems for selecting public officials.
+It also sought to create merit-based systems for selecting public officials.
 The League envisions a country where the full diversity of community members are actively and meaningfully engaged in local governance, including both decision making and implementation of activities to advance the common good.
 It also promotes professional management of local government through publication of "model charters" for both city and county governments.

 The National Civic League applies civic engagement principles through key programs: community assistance, research and publications, and awards and events.
 Key issue areas include, but are not limited to: racial equity, environmental sustainability, health equity, youth leadership, education, and housing.

 History

 The National Civic League was founded as the National Municipal League in 1894 at the National Conference for Good City Government in Philadelphia.
 The convention of politicians, policy-makers, journalists, and educators (including Theodore Roosevelt, Louis Brandeis, Marshall Field, and Frederick Law Olmsted) met to discuss "incompetence, inefficiency, patronage and corruption in local governments."
 During the next 120+ years, the National Civic League led major reforms in the way local communities were governed, including the professionalism of city services, the creation of the city manager system, the nonpartisan makeup of many local elected bodies, electoral reform and inclusive civic engagement.